 - Frank La Vigne is a published author, podcaster, and conference speaker who discovered the near limitless potential of quantum computing at a Microsoft Research conference in 2019.
 In 2020, he launched the Impact Quantum site podcast to share his enthusiasm for quantum technologies with fellow data scientists and engineers.
 In 2021, Frank left Microsoft to join Koverse, a platform that adds enhanced security solutions for highly sensitive big data implementations.

 Moderator: Ivy Cohen, President, Ivy Cohen Corporate Communications

 MC: Sep DiMeglio, UX & Accessibility Engineer, Microsoft

 Interactive Videographer: Jeffrey Paul, Ziotag: advanced deep-tagging

-Join the Fireside Chat to follow one week later on October 20.
-Please send in your questions beforehand directly
+Join the Fireside Chat on October 20.
+Please send in your questions directly to Info@DisruptiveTechnologists.com

 THANKS GO TO